-You can view and manage all document activity and comments by clicking on the Multicollab button at the top right corner of the screen.
+You can view and manage all document activity and comments by clicking on the ‘Multicollab’ button in the top right corner of the screen.

-It will show you recent comments under the Activities tab.
+It will show you recent comments in the Activities tab.
 From here, you can directly reply to a comment or mark it as resolved.

 The plugin also lets you see the overall summary of activities on the current document under the Summary tab.

-Here you can see last edited by information and overall comment stats for the current article.
+Here you can see the last edited by information and overall comment stats for the current article.

 Send Email Notifications for Editorial Comments in WordPress

-The premium version of the plugin allows you to send email notifications for each comment.
+The premium version of the plugin also allows you to send email notifications for each comment.

 WP Mail SMTP fixes this problem by allowing you to easily send WordPress emails using a proper SMTP server.

-For more details, please take a look at our guide on how to fix WordPress not sending email issue to fix this.
+For more details, please take a look at our guide on how to fix the WordPress not sending email issue.